 Special Collections is open to students, staff, faculty, and alumni of Washington University, as well as community members and outside researchers.

-Visitors can park in the Danforth underground garage, the Snow Way and Millbrook garages.
+Visitors to the Danforth Campus can park in the Danforth underground garage, the Snow Way and Millbrook garages.
 All visitor spaces are indicated on the campus parking map.
 The Danforth University Center (DUC) Garage is located at 6475 Forsyth Ave., St. Louis, MO 63130.
 The first level of the DUC Garage and the ramp leading to the second level is designated Visitor/Admissions Parking Only.

-Visitor parking in these locations uses gate-arm technology.
-Non-permit holders are encouraged to park in the Danforth University Center (DUC), Millbrook, Snow Way and West Campus garages.
-These individuals will need to pull a ticket at the entrance to gain access, park in a designated visitor space, and pay prior to exiting the garage.
+Each of these garages are equipped with gate-arm technology.
+To gain access, visitors will need to pull a ticket at the entrance and park in a designated visitor space.
+Charges are incurred by the hour and must be paid prior to exiting at a pay station or via pay lane attendant.
 Specific instructions for visitors parking in each of the four garages is outlined on the WU Parking and Transportation page.
 Charges will be incurred by the hour.

 Passport Parking App